Skip to content

 • Where the weather has caused or will cause damage

-• The location of the vulnerable population, which is largely based on socio-economic data
+• The location of the vulnerable population, which is primarily based on socio-economic data

 • The location of unmet need, which is determined by the response of emergency managers and volunteers during past disasters

-Access to reliable weather data is key for Team Rubicon’s operations.
-It needs to identify areas impacted by severe weather quickly to get teams deployed to help communities in need as soon as possible.
+Access to reliable weather data is critical for Team Rubicon’s operations.
+It needs to quickly identify areas impacted by severe weather to get teams deployed to help communities in need as soon as possible.
 Monitoring ongoing weather conditions is also necessary to ensure the safety of volunteers on the ground.

-Team Rubicon does not have a meteorologist on staff.
-In the organization’s early years, it relied on multiple weather sources to piece together forecasts when planning response efforts.
+Team Rubicon needs a meteorologist on staff.
+In the organization’s early years, it relied on multiple weather sources to create forecasts when planning response efforts.

-“Before I would look at NOAA and NWS, read their assessments, and try to understand by Googling what they were saying,” Vatier said.
-“Now I can go in and say ‘Ok, I understand this.’
-I can see what it looks like and be in more control and make my own analysis.”
+“Before, I would look at NOAA and NWS, read their assessments, and try to understand what they were saying by Googling.Now I can go in and say, ‘Ok, I understand this.’
+I can see what it looks like, be in more control, and make my analysis.”

 Throughout Team Rubicon’s time as a Baron customer, Baron has provided multiple training opportunities, including sending staff to the Team Rubicon Leadership Conference, to ensure the organization can capitalize on the features and functionality of Baron tools.
-Baron offers around-the-clock weather support from a staff of degreed meteorologists, a service Team Rubicon often takes advantage of before a major event.
-In 2018, Baron sent a meteorologist to Team Rubicon’s National Operations Center to help analyze the weather and plan relief efforts as Hurricane Florence was bearing down on the Carolinas.
+Baron offers around-the-clock weather support from a staff of degreed meteorologists, a service Team Rubicon often takes advantage of before a significant event.
+2018 Baron sent a meteorologist to Team Rubicon’s National Operations Center to help analyze the weather and plan relief efforts as Hurricane Florence bore down on the Carolinas.

 The staff at Team Rubicon will start tracking and monitoring when a storm is forming in the Atlantic.
-When they see it is a threat to land, they start ramping up volunteer efforts and doing daily briefings with Baron data as their forecasting guide.
+When they see it is a threat to land, they ramp up volunteer efforts and do daily briefings with Baron data as their forecasting guide.
 Lauren says they have a set of go-to Baron products.
-Lauren says they have a set of go-to products within Baron Threat Net to get a better understanding of the impact of a severe weather event that includes:
+Lauren says they have a bunch of go-to products within Baron Threat Net to get a better understanding of the impact of a severe weather event that, includes:

 • Tropical layers